Themis3000/discord_bot_template/readme.md

 This is a template repository you may fork in order to start your discord bot project quicker.
 This takes care of all the setup and project structure for you.

 Although this template currently works as intended, it is not in a completed state.
-See project on github page.
+All crossed out features are currently not implemented.

+## Features list
+- Nice and modern discord rewrite class based file structure (notice the cogs folder)
+- Clean, commented, and easy to understand code
+- Built in config file that is easily modifiable and has easy to write type conversions for less verbose config calls
+- Useful already built in functions in utils folder
+- Built in basic commands, such as ping, help, ~~and common admin commands~~
+- Auto generating help text for failed commands showing intended syntax
+- ~~Built in song bot functionality, because it's never a complete bot without music and it's a pain of a feature to add~~
+- ~~Built in per-user sql lite database, so you can easily store user to user data~~

 ## Dependencies
 1. Install all python package requirements from the requirements.txt file